BITSS/RT2Amsterdam2018/1-GitDemo.md

 2. Always being able to revert to your last working pipeline
 3. Easy to discover what has changed (i.e. gone wrong), and when

 Luckily for us, GitHub has built a GUI that makes working with `git` easier, although at some power cost.
-Many experienced users use the command line (Terminal on a Mac, Git Shell or Git Bash on Windows) to run Git, but GitHub Dekstop can do some of the simpler tasks, and you can do a bunch more on the website Github, so that's what we'll use.
+Many experienced users use the command line (Terminal on a Mac, Git Shell or Git Bash on Windows) to run Git, but [GitHub Desktop](http://desktop.github.com) can do some of the simpler tasks, and you can do a bunch more on the website [Github.com](http://www.github.com), so that's what we'll use.
+Note that you can do many of the same tasks within the text editor [Atom](https://atom.io) and within [R Studio](http://rstudio.com), so if you use those for editing scripts, you can simplify your life a bit and do the version control there instead.

 We may have to use the command line to do something.
 If that's scary, help is [here](http://swcarpentry.github.io/shell-novice/02-filedir/), or don't be afraid to ask.